My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

 - Setting healthy boundaries with your partner and others in your life

-Research shows that the body and mind are often connected, and caring for both simultaneously can be rewarding.
+Research shows that the body and mind are connected, and caring for both simultaneously throughout your life as best you can may be rewarding and effective.

 Whether you decide to stay in a relationship after cheating has occurred can be your choice.
 However, if you're unsure whether it is the healthiest option, you might consider reaching out for support from an individual or couples therapist.